yadavnishit/cardekho_sql_project/README.md

 ## Business Problems and Solutions

-1. count the total number of car in the file select count(*) from car;
+1. count the total number of car in the file

+       select count(*) from car;

-2. count the total number of car by each brand select brand , count(*) from car group by brand;
+3. count the total number of car by each brand

+       select brand , count(*) from car
+	   group by brand;

-3. count the total number of car by fuel type select fuel_type , count(*) from car group by fuel_type;
+4. count the total number of car by fuel type

+       select fuel_type , count(*) from car
+	   group by fuel_type;

-4. count the total number of car each transmission type select transmission_type , count(*) from car group by transmission_type;
+5. count the total number of car each transmission type

+       select transmission_type , count(*) from car
+	   group by transmission_type;

-5. count the total number of car of each seller select seller_type , count(*) from car group by seller_type;
+6. count the total number of car of each seller

+       select seller_type , count(*) from car
+	   group by seller_type;

-6. calculate the avg selling price of each seller type select seller_type , avg(selling_price) from car group by seller_type;
+7. calculate the avg selling price of each seller type

+       select seller_type , avg(selling_price) from car
+	   group by seller_type;

-7. calculate the avg selling price of each transmission type select transmission_type , avg(selling_price) from car group by transmission_type;
+8. calculate the avg selling price of each transmission type

+   		select transmission_type , avg(selling_price) from car
+	    group by transmission_type;

-8. calculate the avg selling price of each brand select brand , avg(selling_price) from car group by brand;
+9. calculate the avg selling price of each brand

+   		select brand , avg(selling_price) from car
+	   	group by brand;

-9. how many car that have age is more than 10 years select count(*) from car where vehicle_age > 10;
+10. how many car that have age is more than 10 years

+   		select count(*) from car
+	    where vehicle_age > 10;

-10. how many car that have age is less than 10 years select count(*) from car where vehicle_age <= 10;
+11. how many car that have age is less than 10 years

+	    select count(*) from car
+		where vehicle_age <= 10;

-11. top 5 most expensive cars
+12. top 5 most expensive cars

 		 select * from car
-    order by selling_price desc
+	     order by mileage desc
 		 limit 5;

-12. Compare the average price of manual vs automatic transmission cars. select transmission_type , avg(selling_price) from car group by transmission_type;
+13. Compare the average price of manual vs automatic transmission cars.

-13. How many cars are listed by each seller type select seller_type , count(*) from car group by seller_type;

-14. calculate the max mileage of the car select max(mileage) from car;

-15. print the top 5 highest mileage car details select * from car order by mileage desc limit 5;

-16. count the total number of car that have fuel type is petrol and selling price range between 5 to 8 lakhs select count(*) from car where fuel_type = 'petrol' and  selling_price between 500000 and 800000;

-17. calculate the mileage based of transmission type select transmission_type , max(mileage) , min(mileage), avg(mileage) from car
+		select transmission_type , avg(selling_price) from car
 		group by transmission_type;

-18. count the total number of car their mileage is more than avg mileage of the car select transmission_type ,count(*) as total_count from car where mileage > (select avg(mileage) from car) group by transmission_type;
+14. How many cars are listed by each seller type

+		select seller_type , count(*) from car
+		group by seller_type;

+15. calculate the max mileage of the car

+		 select max(mileage) from car;

+16. print the top 5 highest mileage car details

+		select * from car
+		order by mileage desc
+		limit 5;

-19. count the total number of car where the selling price is less than 10 lakhs
+17. count the total number of car that have fuel type is petrol and selling price range between 5 to 8 lakhs

 		 select count(*) from car
+		 where fuel_type = 'petrol' and  selling_price between 500000 and 800000;

+18. calculate the mileage based of transmission type

+		 select transmission_type , max(mileage) , min(mileage), avg(mileage) from car
+		 group by transmission_type;

+19. count the total number of car their mileage is more than avg mileage of the car

+		  select transmission_type ,count(*) as total_count from car where mileage > (select avg(mileage) from car) group by transmission_type;

+20. count the total number of car where the selling price is less than 10 lakhs

+	    select count(*) from car
 	    where selling_price < 1000000;

-20. what is the maximum and minimum selling price for each fuel type
+21. what is the maximum and minimum selling price for each fuel type

 	    select fuel_type,  max(selling_price), min(selling_price) from car
 	    group by fuel_type;

-21. count the most number of car grouped by model
+22. count the most number of car grouped by model

 	    select model , count(*) from car
 	    group by model;

-22. Find the average price of cars grouped by mileage ranges
+23. Find the average price of cars grouped by mileage ranges

 		  SELECT
 		    CASE
 			      WHEN mileage BETWEEN 10 AND 15 THEN '10-15 kmpl'
 				    WHEN mileage BETWEEN 15 AND 20 THEN '15-20 kmpl'
 				    WHEN mileage BETWEEN 20 AND 25 THEN '20-25 kmpl'
 				    WHEN mileage > 25 THEN '25+ kmpl'
 				    ELSE 'Below 10 kmpl'
 		    END AS mileage_range,
 		  AVG(selling_price) AS avg_selling_price
 		  FROM Car
 		  GROUP BY mileage_range
 		  ORDER BY avg_selling_price DESC;

-23. -- count the avg mileage of every fuel_type
+24. -- count the avg mileage of every fuel_type

 	      select fuel_type , avg(mileage) from car
 	      group by fuel_type;

-24. count to total car where mileage is more than 20 and selling_price is less than 3 lakhs
+25. count to total car where mileage is more than 20 and selling_price is less than 3 lakhs

 	    select count(*) from car
 	    where mileage >20 and selling_price <300000;

 ## Conclusion